CHANGE. . .

 Project 3.
 The Garden Paintings 2024 –

 This collection now has its own page.
-Click the navigation menu to take you on a tour around my Southsea garden and to discover why I decided to explore the minutiae of these “mini landscapes”
+Click the top navigation menu to take you on a tour around my Southsea garden and to discover why I decided to explore the minutiae of these “mini landscapes”